Skip to content

 Primary marketNorth AmericaEurope, Asia

-EtherNet/IP uses UDP/IP, so I/O traffic crosses IP routers.
-This is a significant advantage in large, multi-subnet installations.
+EtherNet/IP uses UDP/IP.
+I/O traffic therefore crosses IP routers.
+This characteristic is a significant advantage in large, multi-subnet installations.
 PROFINET RT achieves slightly lower cycle times by eliminating IP overhead.

 EtherNet/IP I/O is routable

 EtherNet/IP uses UDP/IP.
 I/O traffic crosses IP routers.
-PROFINET RT cannot.
+PROFINET RT is non-routable.

 Dominant in North America